 Shakespeare rewriting history

 It is as well to realise that there never has been a time when the purpose of historical drama was to impart historical knowledge.
-We can criticise The Tudors, Braveheart, Inside Llewyn Davies, etc., etc., and doubtless doing so is good sport.
+We can criticise The Tudors, Braveheart, Inside Llewyn Davis, etc., etc., and doubtless doing so is good sport.

 But, if we are going to be consistent, we should criticise William Shakespeare’s history plays on the same grounds.
 Troilus and Cressida is set in the Trojan War of Greek mythology, yet makes reference to “the high lavolt”, la volta, a 16th century dance.
 Henry VI Part I has Lancastrians and Yorkists picking red and white roses as emblems, an event which never happened: the combination of the two colours into one Tudor rose was an invention of Henry VII’s reign.
-Macbeth, based on the life of an 11th century Scottish king, was written to please James VI of Scotland, since he had also become James I of England.
+Macbeth, based on the life of an 11th century Scottish king, was written to please King James VI of Scotland, since he had also become James I of England.
 Among the many changes to history, Shakespeare has Macbeth murdered by Macduff, nobleman and Thane of Fife.
-Historically, Macbeth was fatally wounded in battle by Malcolm Canmore, next but one King of (parts of) Scotland, aided by the English army of Edward the Confessor.
+Historically, Macbeth was fatally wounded in battle by Malcolm Canmore, the next but one King of (parts of) Scotland, aided by the English army of Edward the Confessor.
 Shakespeare clearly thought better of writing a play for a Scottish King of England in which the monarch is murdered with the help of the English.
 And let’s not even start on the debate about the play, Richard III.